thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 ### 5. Token that can be only transferred with the issuer’s permission \(commitment/debt label\)

+Here, we restricted the token transfer option to be done only by the token issuer's permission:

 ```js
 match tx {
   case t : TransferTransaction =>